 • labour supply

-“Wage Returns to Mid-Career Investments in Job Training Through Employer Supported Course Enrollment: Evidence for Canada” (with Wen Ci, José C. Galdo, and Marcel-Cristian Voia), IZA Journal of Labor Policy, Vol. 4, No. 9 (May 2015) (25 pages).
+Ci, W., J. Galdo, M. Voia and C. Worswick (2015) “Wage Returns to Mid-Career Investments in Job Training through Employer Supported Course Enrollment: Evidence for Canada” IZA Journal of Labor Policy, 4:9 (May), 25 pages.

 McDonald J.T., C. Warman and C. Worswick (2015) “Immigrant Selection Systems and Occupational Outcomes of International Medical Graduates in Canada and the United States,” Canadian Public Policy, 41 (Supplement 1), August, S116-S137.

 “Immigrant Earnings Profiles in the Presence of Human Capital Investment: Measuring Cohort and Macro Effects” (with David A. Green), Labour Economics, Volume 19, Number 2, April 2012, Pages 241–259.

 “Mandatory Retirement Rules and the Retirement Decisions of University Professors in Canada” (with Casey Warman), Labour Economics, Volume 17, Number 6, December 2010, Pages 1022–1029.

 “The Evolution of Male-Female Earnings Differentials in Canadian Universities, 1970–2001” (with Casey Warman and Frances R. Woolley), Canadian Journal of Economics, Volume 43, Number 1, February 2010, Pages 347–372.